Cracka Review: Story, Cast, Rating & Final Verdict

 The total runtime of Cracka is 97 minutes (1h 37m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 1.2/10, and global collection metrics, Cracka stands as a challenging project for the creators.
-It remains an essential piece of the 2020 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 1.2/10, and global performance metrics, Cracka is classified as a FLOP.
+It remains an essential part of the 2020 cinematic calendar.

 Frequently Asked Questions